 Using lectures, simulation experiences and group exercises, this course introduces clinical reasoning, basic clinical procedures, laboratory medicine, radiology, and electrocardiography.
 Students will demonstrate the ability to assess a patient’s clinical condition using critical thinking skills that evaluate normal and abnormal findings associated with lab results, radiographs, and ECGs.
 The course includes simulation workshops, procedural demonstrations and lectures throughout the didactic year.
 Workshops this quarter will include the genitourinary exam, and casting and splinting.

-Summer Quarter (online): 8 credits total
+Summer Quarter (online): 10 credits

 Focused Study Course – 5 credits